-The Company continued to deliver on its objectives to provide strong earnings per share and dividend growth in 2014, while maintaining a strong balance sheet, improving customer service and employee engagement.
-Some highlights of the Company's 2014 performance include:
+The Company continued to deliver on its objectives to provide strong earnings per share and dividend growth in 2015, while maintaining a strong balance sheet, employee engagement, and improving customer service.
+Some highlights of the Company's 2015 performance include:

-- Achieved 6.7% compound operating earnings per share growth from 2009 through 2014.
-(Operating earnings exclude certain non-recurring items and discontinued operations.) - Increased our dividend payment to an annualized rate of \$2.76 per share in 2014, representing a 5.4% compound annual growth rate in the dividend rate for the period of 2009-2014. - Provided our shareholders with a total shareholder return of 243,73% (indexed with 2009 as the base year = 100%) - Delivered Cash From Operations of \$1.8 billion in 2014. - Exceeded our customer satisfaction index targets for 2014 and won major recognitions in gas company customer satisfaction in customer surveys conducted by independent third parties. - Continued growth in Employee Engagement: DTE Energy moved up from 85th to 91th percentile in Gallup's Overall Company Ranking in 2014.
+- Achieved 6.5% compound operating earnings per share growth from 2011-2015. - Increased our dividend payment to an annualized rate of \$2.92 per share in 2015, representing a 5.8% increase over the annualized dividend rate in 2014. - Provided our shareholders with a total shareholder return of 215% (indexed with 2010 as the base year = 100%). - Delivered Cash From Operations of \$1.9 billion in 2015. - Achieved outstanding safety results including finishing in the top decile of companies completing the National Safety Council barometer survey and earning the lowest OSHA injury recordable rate in Company history. - Exceeded our customer satisfaction index targets for 2015 and won major recognitions in gas company customer satisfaction in customer surveys conducted by independent third parties. - Maintained strong employee engagement as the Company ranked in the top 15% of companies in the Gallup employee engagement survey for 2015.